What to Expect

 Construction projects can be disruptive, and we will do our best to be a good neighbor.

-The Oak Hill community should expect crews working in the corridor 24/7, including weekends, days, and nights.
+The Oak Hill community should expect crews working in the corridor during the day, at night and on the weekends.
 This reduces the project schedule to a shorter duration.
 Night work allows for fewer daytime traffic impacts.